shinken-solutions/shinken/doc/source/01_introduction/about.rst

 Features
 =========

 Shinken has a lot of features, we started to list some of them in the last paragraph.
-Let's go into details :
+Let's go into details:

   * Role separated daemons : we want a daemon to do one thing but doing it good.
 There are 6 of them but one is not compulsory.
   * Great flexibility : you didn't got that already?
 Shinken modules allow it to talk to almost everything you can imagine.